swatipbk1/SBA-316-DOM-Project/myTunes music website/readme.md

+# Details
---myTunes Website
+# --myTunes Website
-Welcome to myTunes – Your Ultimate Entertainment Hub!
+# Welcome to myTunes – Your Ultimate Entertainment Hub!

-Overview
+# Overview
 myTunes is a multifaceted platform that brings together music, movies, TV shows, and more.
 Explore the world of entertainment with an extensive library of songs, on-demand videos, and exciting games.

-Table of Contents
+# Table of Contents
 Features
 Getting Started
 Sections